shehan774690541/FinalProject-sanjana-Brother-E-soft/README.md

 database sql file => ```databases```

-download and open your mqsql server.. get import and open the .sql file
+download and open your mqsql server..  <br />
+get import and open the .sql file